jh-evans/readthedocs/docs/source/index.rst

 Focusing on Failure Leads to More Robust Code
 ---------------------------------------------

-By focusing on failure, we see that:
+By focusing on failure with the above approach, we see that:

 1. Any method parameter can cause your code to fail
 2. All code paths are terminated at a ``return``
-3. Any code that searches for something can fail
+3. Any search code can fail

 The Darien approach is to check parameter values for ``null``, returning an appropriate failure instance.
 The library supports you here with its calls to ``FailureUtils.oneIsNull`` and ``FailureUtils.theNull``.